samoylovaeliza/shopy/README.md

 # shopy
-A main page diplaying products from JSON data using Fake JSON
+A main page displaying products from JSON data using Fake JSON